• Skip to primary navigation

 Creating a Wellness Plan for the new year

 Here’s a quick outline to help you create a comprehensive wellness plan for the new year.
-While exercise and diet should be a focus for new year wellness, they’re not the only areas that matter.
-Health includes your body, spirit and mind, so your wellness plan should include all of these.
+Remember, while exercise and diet are important components for any new year wellness plan, they’re only part of the roadmap to success.
+Comprehensive approaches to health need to include your body, spirit and mind, so your wellness plan should reflect these as well.

 1. Set an Exercise Routine and Goal

-Many people embrace exercise in the new year and then quickly lose interest.
-This may be because they make exercise a chore.
-If you hate going to the gym, it’s unlikely you’ll be able to convince yourself to go there several times a week.
+Many people embrace exercise as part of their new year wellness program and quickly lose interest, as mandated exercise can feel like an unpleasant chore.
+In other words, if you hate going to the gym, it’s unlikely you’ll be able to convince yourself to go there several times a week.

-So, the key to getting regular exercise is to find a form of movement you enjoy.
+With that in mind, the key to getting regular exercise is to find a form of movement you enjoy.
 This could be going for long walks around the neighborhood, taking up a new sport like skating, rock climbing or tennis or joining a community sports team.
-When you can make exercise fun, it’ll stop feeling like an obligation and start to be something you look forward to.
+There are even self-paced online marathons that sync smartwatch or pedometer data and mail you a medal once you meet a goal.
+In short, when you make exercise fun, it’ll become something you look forward to.

 2. Embrace Healthy Eating

-Let’s face it — almost every person could stand to improve their diet a bit.
-If you’re embracing wellness in the new year, you’re also likely looking to make some changes to your diet.
+Let’s face it — almost everyone could stand to improve their diet a bit.
+If you’re embracing a health and wellness plan in the new year, you’re likely also looking to make some changes to your diet.
+It’s one of the best ways to avoid becoming part of a troubling statistic.
+A 2024 study cited by the American Heart Association projects more than 60% of the U.S. adult population will have some kind of cardiovascular disease by 2050.

 • Consider substituting low-fat milk for your coffee creamer, Greek yogurt for sour cream and olive oil for butter.

-• Try having Meatless Mondays to reduce your meat intake.
+• Try Meatless Mondays to reduce your red meat intake.

-• Sneak in extra vegetables whenever you can — add them to your pasta dishes, casseroles and even your desserts (have you heard of zucchini bread?).
+• Sneak in extra vegetables whenever you can — add them to your pasta dishes, casseroles and even desserts like zucchini bread.

 • Add extra protein in fun, creative ways like black bean brownies and cottage cheese lasagna.